Minin and Pozharsky Square: The Fountain

-The fountain on the square began functioning on October 1, 1847.
+The fountain on the square began functioning on 1 October 1847.

 Lack of water has always been a problem of citizens of the Upper Posad.
 In winter, they took water from ponds (Sarka, Black Pond, Myronositsky, Pokrovsky) and rivers (Pochayna, Black River, Kovalikha).
 In the summer, the reservoirs became shallow, silted and polluted with effluents of cesspools and garbage.

 All attempts to organize centralized water supply failed, until in 1844 the governor-general, Prince Mikhail Urusov, took up this task.
-The project was developed by hydraulic engineer Andrey Delvig.
-A unique for Russia equipment was manufactured at the Vyksa factory of Shepelevs.
-The laying of the waterworks and the fountain took place on July 1, 1846.
+The laying of the waterworks and the fountain took place on 1 July 1846.

-The water of 18 springs brought to the surface was collected on wooden pipes in a brick pool at the junction of the Kazan and Georgievsky congresses, where there was a water-lifting station with two steam engines.
-On four cast-iron pipes, the water rose to the Martynovskaya hospital, and went to the first water-collecting basin at the intersection of Zhukovskaya (Minina) and Martynovskaya (Semashko) streets.
-Further, the water pipeline passed along Zhukovskaya Street to the fountain on Annunciation Square, which served as the main place of water abstraction.
-The water supply ensured the supply of 40,000 buckets of water per day.